 ENGL 231 Bible as Literature 3 cr.
 (GE3) Study of the Bible from a literary point of view.
-Prerequisite(s): ENGL 110.

 ENGL 231H Bible as Literature 3 cr.
 (GE3) Study of the Bible from a literary point of view.
 The class emphasizes themes and the influence of biblical themes on world culture.
 Prerequisite: ENGL 110 or 111H.